 What items are coming with you?

-Part of moving is deciding what’s coming with you and whether you need to order furniture for your new home.
+Part of preparing to move is deciding what’s coming with you and whether you need to order furniture for your new home.
 You might want to measure your current furniture and use a floor plan to help you decide.

 Now is the best time to order new pieces as you might have to wait a few weeks for delivery.